 “The fruit of faith is love.
 The fruit of love is service.
 The fruit of service is peace.” – Saint Mother Teresa of Calcutta

 The Lumen Christi project is a continuation of students’ Christian service experience that takes place over junior and senior years.
 Unlike freshman and sophomore years, students choose the type of direct service they would like to do.
 Students can serve those with physical/developmental disabilities, the poor/under-resourced, the environment, or can actively teach their faith.
 Lists of approved service agencies can be found above.
 In addition to completing 20 hours of direct service and one reflection paper each year, students also participate in Theology of Service sessions throughout the year.
+Hours and final reflection paper (done in class) for all students in Religion 3 & 4 are due on April 30, 2019.

 All sophomores assist Second Harvest Food Bank in collecting, organizing and distributing food at Second Harvest’s warehouse at Great Park.
 Trips are organized by Campus Ministry and take place throughout the year via Religion classes.
 Founded by the Society of St. Vincent de Paul, Council of Orange, Second Harvest began providing food for the hungry in October of 1983.
 With the help of volunteers, Second Harvest Food Bank works through a network of 200 local nonprofit partner charities to provide wholesome food and fresh produce to more than 250,000 hungry children, seniors and families in Orange County every month.